-The Helpline is completely confidential and run by an independent company for Booker called Navex.
-You don't have to give your name when you call although if you do, Navex will be able to update you on the outcome of any investigation and will also be able to contact you for additional information if necessary.
+Protector Line is completely confidential and run by an independent company for Tesco.
+You don't have to give your name when you call although if you do, the Protector Line team will be able to update you on the outcome of any investigation and will also be able to contact you for additional information if necessary.